mySimonID/TodoListServer/README.md

 Setting up an initial mongodb is free to get you started.
 Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to use your connect string.

+I have then deployed the project as a Docker instance on my local machine.

 ## Using

 The server has been used in four example projects: